RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/faq.md

 RNAcentral imports **all** non-coding features found on INSDC entries as individual sequences, including the data submitted to INSDC by the expert databases.

-In addition, RNAcentral contains sequences from RFAM seed and full alignments, which also refer to the INSDC accession space.
+In addition, RNAcentral contains sequences from Rfam seed and full alignments, which also refer to the INSDC accession space.

 ### What sequences are excluded from RNAcentral? <a name="excluded-sequences" href="#excluded-sequences" class="text-muted smaller"><i class="fa fa-link"></i></a>